hex-1/Balls-Game/README.md

 1. Download the game using the green button above and pressing download zip.

-2. Extract the compressed file
+2. Extract the compressed file called Game

 3. Run balls game